 Or to NOT indulge that extra piece of cake, just because it’s sitting in your fridge.

 Essentially, it’s about practicing moderation and refraining from over indulgence.
 It’s about taming the mind and becoming more mindful.
-And one of the best ways to step into the practice self-control, is to ask yourself this fundamental question.
+And one of the best ways to step into the practice of self-control, is to ask yourself this fundamental question.

 Have I been over-indulging in any area of my life?